-Many authors are connected to Iowa City through the University of Iowa which offered its first creative writing class in the spring of 1897.
-The works were created by artist Gregg LeFevre and are viewable on the concrete pavement along Iowa Avenue from Clinton Street to Gilbert Street.
+Many authors are connected to Iowa City through the University of Iowa, which offered its first creative writing class in the spring of 1897.
+Artist Gregg LeFevre created the works viewable on the concrete pavement along Iowa Avenue from Clinton Street to Gilbert Street.

-See Related: Fun & Best Things to Do in Muscatine, Iowa
+See Related: Things to Do in Muscatine, Iowa

 Hickory Hill Park